Matterwaves, Matterons, and the Atomtronic Transistor Oscillator: Overview

 \section{Overview}

-The atomtronic transistor treated here consists of three potential wells: a source, a gate, and a drain well, in which the narrow gate well is separated from the broad wells on either side by a pair of potential barriers, as shown in Fig. \ref{fig:BiasedTransistor}.
 The thrust of our theoretical development begins with a treatment of the gate well as a closed system having a harmonic particle potential.
 Such a closed system in thermal equilibrium at sufficiently low temperature consists of a Bose-condensed gas in the ground state.
+With the coupling of the gate to the source and drain wells through barrier tunneling, one is driven to consider the dynamics of a system in non-thermal equilibrium.

-This work's pivotal ansatz is that the condensate forms not in the ground state, but in a displaced ground state, i.e., a coherent state of the gate harmonic oscillator.
+This work's pivotal ansatz is that the dynamics of the system is such that a condensate forms not in the ground state of the gate well, but in a displaced ground state, i.e., a coherent state of the gate harmonic oscillator.
 This ansatz cannot be justified in isolation, but rather is justified through a self-consistent solution to circuit dynamics.

-The transition from a closed to an open quantum system treats the gate as coupled via tunneling to a reservoir of particles at fixed temperature and chemical potential comprising a "battery" coupled to the source well on the one side \cite{zozulya2013,caliga2017}, and to the vacuum on the other side.
+The transition from a closed to an open quantum system treats the gate as coupled via tunneling to a reservoir of particles at fixed temperature and chemical potential comprising a ``battery" associated with the source well on the one side \cite{zozulya2013,caliga2017}, and to the vacuum on the other side.
 The battery drives the circuit dynamics.
 A many-body approach is used to analyze the interaction energy between the harmonic oscillator modes of the gate with those that couple the gate to the two other wells.
 Subsequently, though, we move to the classical limit in order to most easily capture the open-systems character of both the battery and the vacuum.
 We utilize the insight offered by an equivalent circuit model to impose self-consistency of a stationary solution for the circuit dynamics.
 Transistor gain is seen to arise from a phase-dependent dynamical particle potential.
 We establish that coupling to the oscillating condensate (or dipole) gives rise to the emission of a coherent matterwave into the drain well.
 Self-consistency provides circuit currents and potentials, as well as the characteristics of the emitted matterwave.